kai-nguyen-aligent/microservice-development-utilities/packages/nx-openapi/README.md

 - `--configPath` path to the redocly config file responsible for authentication when fetching a schema remotely.
 For more information: https://openapi-ts.dev/cli#auth.
 - `--skipValidate` If passed, this will skip schema pre-validation.
 Only do this if you have good reason to - not validating the schema beforehand may produce unpredictable results (either things may not generate at all or they may generate something that is incorrect).

-**Do not edit the files in the `/generated` folder after generating a client.
-These files are generated using the OpenAPI Schema and editing them may put you at risk of no longer conforming to the specifications of the API you are using!**
+**:rotating_light: Do not edit the files in the `/generated` folder after generating a client.
+These files are generated using the OpenAPI Schema and editing them may put you at risk of no longer conforming to the specifications of the API you are using! :rotating_light:**

 ### Regenerating types for an existing client